Frequently Asked Questions about the Merit-Based Payment Incentive System (MIPS)

 With each passing year, it has become more difficult to report for the Merit-based Incentive Payment System without a certified electronic health record system (CEHRT) because the minimum point threshold has gone up every year, and the weights of each category have changed.
 There are certain measures in the Promoting Interoperability category that require use of an EHR.

 You can also check with CMS to see if you qualify for an exemption that would allow you to avoid the use of an EHR to report.
-This option would most likely reweigh your categories to 40% Quality, 30% Improvement Activities, and 30% Cost.
+This option would most likely redistribute the weight across the other categories – Quality, Improvement Activities, and Cost.

 What do I have to do to qualify for the maximum payment?

 If you qualify for the Merit-based Incentive Payment System, you are able to receive a positive payment adjustment of 9% if your composite scores are above the threshold.
 There are four categories in MIPS.
 In 2023, the categories are weighted – 30% Quality, 30% Cost, 25% Promoting Interoperability, and 15% Improvement Activities.
 The points a clinician earns towards each of these categories determines their total composite score.
 Be sure to check each year if the categories have been weighted differently.
 The trend has been that the weight of the categories changes each year.